coq/coq/doc/ltac2.md

 ```
 constr:(fun x : nat => ltac2:(clear @x; exact x))
 ```
+Indeed, a hypothesis can suddenly disappear from the runtime context if some other tactic pulls the rug from under you.

 Rather, the tactic writer has to resort to the **dynamic** goal environment, and must write instead explicitly that she is accessing a hypothesis, typically